NethermindEth/Paprika/README.md

 The current implementation **does not include**:

-- extension nodes
-- prunning
+- RLP encoding
 - Keccak compute and storying it
-- RLP encoding

 ## Benchmarks